Revolving restaurant: Safety

 One death has been attributed to the operation of a rotating restaurant.
-In 2017, a five-year-old boy was wedged between the rotating part of the restaurant and a wall at the Westin Peachtree Plaza Hotel in Atlanta, Georgia, United States.
+On April 14, 2017, a five-year-old boy's skull was crushed between the rotating part of the restaurant and a stationary wall at the Westin Peachtree Plaza Hotel in Atlanta, Georgia, United States, dying in hospital later that day.
+A lawsuit filed against the restaurant by the child's parents was settled out of court.